ad-m/python-anticaptcha/README.rst

 python-anticaptcha
 ==================

 Client library for solve captchas with Anticaptcha.com support.
+The library supports both Python 2.7 and Python 3.

 Getting Started
 ---------------